Fay Grim: Plot

 Seven years after the events of Henry Fool, Fay Grim (Parker Posey) is contacted by a CIA agent (Jeff Goldblum) who, believing her husband Henry (Thomas Jay Ryan) to be deceased, coerces her to try to locate Henry's confession notebooks.
 Fay is launched into a world of espionage as she travels to Paris to retrieve some of the journals, each having mysteriously appeared in the hands of the most unlikely of people.
 Simon Grim, Fay's brother and Nobel Prize–winning poet, remains home with his sister's son, the CIA agent, and his publisher.

 Fay is surrounded by competing agents all vying for her help in retrieving the notebooks.
 She and Simon start receiving clues to what the unpublished confession is about and why the CIA believes it contains information that could compromise U.S. security.
-A former air hostess befriends and aides Fay, revealing she was similarly touched by Henry's chaotic influence.
+A former air hostess befriends and aids Fay, revealing she was similarly touched by Henry's chaotic influence.
 The film culminates in a tense meeting with a notorious terrorist and friend of Henry, where she has to make the biggest decision of her life.